leahkrause/flask-mongodb-plotly-project/README.md

 Before beginning analysis, The Violence Project Database will need to be cleaned and organized.
 This may involve removing duplicate entries, standardizing location data, and filling in missing information where possible.
 Analysis will then involve a combination of descriptive statistics, data visualization, and potentially more complex statistical modeling techniques.
 The goal is to identify patterns and trends in the data, as well as to explore potential correlations with social and political factors such as gun laws, mental health policies, and demographic changes.

+## Ethics and Bias
+Mass shootings are a highly sensitive and controversial topic, and it is important to approach this analysis with sensitivity and awareness of potential biases.
+In particular, it will be important to avoid perpetuating harmful stereotypes or reinforcing pre-existing political positions.
+To mitigate these risks, the analysis will be conducted in a transparent and open manner, with a focus on using data and statistics to inform conclusions.
+Where appropriate, the analysis will also acknowledge the limitations of the data and the potential for bias or confounding factors to affect the results.